 Bidwill received the 2014 Transformational Leader Award from the Arizona Chamber of Commerce & Industry.
 In November of 2013, he received the "West Valley Regional Advancement Award" from Western Maricopa Coalition, which cited continued positive impact in that community.
 Bidwill was selected by the Phoenix Business Journal as one of its 25 "Most Admired CEO's" in 2010.

-NFL LEADERSHIP: Within the National Foot-ball League, Michael's influence has also increased exponentially in recent years.
-In January of 2018, he was one of five owners named to the NFL's Player-Owner Committee focused on social and racial justice initiatives.
-In December of 2014, Bidwill was selected to chair the league's Conduct Commit-tee.
-Formed to ensure that the league's Personal Conduct Policy remains current and consistent with best practices and evolving legal and social standards.
+NFL LEADERSHIP: Within the National Football League, Michael's considerable influence is illustrated by his appointment to 10 different league committees, including chairmanship of two.
+In December of 2014, Bidwill was selected to chair the league's Conduct Committee which was formed to ensure that the league's Personal Conduct Policy remains current and consistent with best practices and evolving legal and social standards.
 Bidwill brings unique perspective and experience to the Committee, as he was an Assistant U.S. Attorney with the Department of Justice in Phoenix from 1990-96, specializing in homicide and other violent crime cases.

 BACKGROUND: Bidwill earned a Bachelor of Science degree in Finance from St. Louis University in 1987 and in 1990 earned a law degree from Catholic University of America in Washington, D.C.
 In May of 2015 – 25 years after his own graduation from the school – Michael delivered the commencement address at Catholic University's School of Law and was also awarded an honorary Doctorate of Humane Letters.